kjiwa/circular-saw-guide/README.md

 # Parameterized Circular Saw Guide

 This is a parameterized model for a circular saw guide that I created as an exercise in parametric design with OpenSCAD.
-This is a work in progress as I work through implementing the design.
-You can expect the design to change as I work through an actual build of the guide.
+This is a work in progress as I work through the build.

 I have been targeting the Ryobi P508 cordless brushless saw for this design, but I have tested rendering the design with rough specifications for saws with different dimensions.
 Below are side-by-side comparisons of the outputs for the following saws: